-Alice Walker was born in Eatonton, Georgia in February of 1944 and was one of eight siblings.
-While growing up Walker developed a passion for writing after she was accidentally blinded in one eye and her mother allowed her to write instead of doing chores.
+Alice Walker was born in Eatonton, Georgia, in February of 1944 and was one of eight siblings.
+While growing up, Walker developed a passion for writing after she was accidentally blinded in one eye and her mother allowed her to write instead of doing chores.
 As a young woman, she received a scholarship to attend Spelman College.
-She spent two years there and then transferred Sarah Lawrence College from which she graduated in 1965.
+She spent two years there and then transferred to Sarah Lawrence College, from which she graduated in 1965.
 That same year she moved to Mississippi and began her long association with the Civil Rights movement

-Her first book of poetry, Once, was published in 1968, followed two years later by her first novel, The Third Life of Grange Copeland.
-These volumes, as well as those that would be published over the following years often told coming of age stories and depicted the struggles of African American communities.
+Alice Walker’s first book of poetry, Once, was published in 1968, followed two years later by her first novel, The Third Life of Grange Copeland.
+These volumes, as well as those that would be published over the following years, often told coming-of-age stories and depicted the struggles of African American communities.

 In 1982, after moving to California, Walker completed her most well-known novel, The Color Purple.
 This book describes the life of an African American woman growing up in a town in Georgia.
 It won the Pulitzer Prize and was later adapted into a movie by Steven Spielberg in 1985.
 Since the publication of this novel, Walker has continued to write, publishing novels and books of short stories, such as The Way Forward Is with a Broken Heart, in 2000, as well as a number of other volumes of poetry.
 Two of these volumes, A Poem Traveled Down My Arm and Goodness of the Earth, were published in 2003.

 Readers who enjoyed ‘Poem at Thirty-Nine’ should also consider reading some other Alice Walker poems.
 For example:

 - ‘Expect Nothing‘ – is a beautiful poem about living life without any expectations of it.